-The best way to explain how Raette paints is to watch it unfold.
+The best way to explain the process of how Raette paints is to watch it unfold.
 Below are a couple of short YouTube videos.
 The two videos are of Raette painting small paintings of specific locations in Glacier National Park.
 These two paintings were created from photographs.

 Below the videos is a series of photos that show how her large format painting, “Glimpse” was painted.